Get a travel insurance quote

 If your EHIC is presented to the treating doctor or hospital when receiving medical treatment within the European Union and the medical costs are reduced, the policy excess applicable under section B (Medical and other expenses) will be waived.

-If you already have a policy and there has been a change in your medical status, please call our customer services team on 0330 400 1383.
+If you already have a policy and there has been a change in your medical status, please contact us.

 We provide cover under this policy if something unexpected happens.
 In particular, we provide cover under section B – Medical and other expenses for injuries to the body or illness that was not expected.